albionlawrence/quantum_part_1/_build/html/_sources/chapter1/Lagrange.md

 m \ddot{x}^i = \frac{e}{c} \dot{\vec {x}} \cdot \times \vec{B}
 ```

-Note that the finnal equations of motion depend on the magnetic field $B$ and not on the vector potential $A$.
+Note that the final equations of motion depend on the magnetic field $B$ and not on the vector potential $A$.
 People often assume that the physical fields are the electromagnetic fields, and $A$ is not unquely determined since the "gauge transformation"

 ```{math}
 \vec{A} \to \vec{A} + \vec{\nabla} \Lambda